| Reggie JacksonThe Magnitude of Me

 Sutton's fight with Steve Garvey in the Dodger clubhouse.
 I saw Bucky Dent's

 home run.
 And I knew Reggie Jackson was a money player.
+He'd already become

 a baseball benchmark in my family.
 When I played catch with Dad, occasionally